Is Guided Meditation As Effective As Other Meditations?

 Other types of mantra meditation could be visualizing a God, a guru, or the Buddha in your mind.
 The mantras could be in English or some other language; you may know what they mean or they may be meaningless to you, or they may not even be actual words at all but just sounds.

 Mantra meditation is a great starting point for learning meditation.
-It’s not as easy as guided, but it isn’t as hard as mindfulness.
+It’s not as easy as guided, but it isn’t as hard as mindfulness meditation.
 It’s just right for any beginner to start their daily practice of meditation.

 For many people, starting straight away with mindfulness meditation is too difficult since most of us live with wild minds jumping from thought to thought, and so before they’re able to clear the mind of all thoughts, just focusing on one thought, such as a mantra, is much easier at first.